 At the same time, a temporary halt in marketing doesn’t necessarily mean a business will lose all of their social media followers or loyal customers.
 They have some wiggle room, so marketing may not seem like an immediate need.

-Despite these reasons, decreasing one’s marketing budget should only be a temporary solution, because eventually the business will need new customers coming in and existing customers might forget that the brand is still in business.
+Despite these reasons, decreasing one’s marketing budget during a recession should only be a temporary solution.
+As eventually the business will need new customers coming in and existing customers might forget that the brand is still in business.
 With this in mind, a recession might actually be the ideal time to market your business in order to stay afloat.

 While an economic downturn can certainly affect a business’s profitability, there actually hasn’t been evidence to show that cutting one’s marketing budget has increased profitability.